lingtalfi/Lys/README.md

 The Lys object offers two handy hooks, via its onNeedData and onDataReady options, to that the user can plug in her application logic.
-Typically, how new data is inserted into the dom, and if there is an ajax loader showing/hiding, Lys hooks is a good place to do that too.
+Typically, how new data is inserted into the dom.